rmgal/flights/README.md

 **How to run:**
-1. Download the files from the repository.
+1. Clone or download the files from the repository.
 2. Using your favorite IDE, load the maven project then run the following commands:
 	- mvn clean install
 	- mvn clean spring-boot:run